 Employee home office expenses during COVID-19

-Highlights of the CRA release are as follows:
+Highlights of the CRA release on home office tax deductions

 to a maximum of $400 (i.e. 200 days).

 - The CRA has also announced that internet access costs are eligible to be considered home office expenses, but only if the detailed calculation approach is used.
 It appears that the CRA expects this cost to be prorated on the same basis as utilities such as electricity and heat.